✨ Get 10% OFF! Sign up for exclusive deals today! ✨

 Practical Integration

-Dr. James Nguyen recommends: "For those with access to HBOT, a comprehensive mitochondrial optimization protocol might include daily methylene blue supplementation, red light therapy 3-5 times per week, and HBOT sessions 1-2 times per week.
-This multi-modal approach provides the most comprehensive support for cellular energy production and long-term health."
+Dr. James Nguyen recommends: "For those with access to all three modalities, a practical protocol would include daily pharmaceutical-grade methylene blue supplementation, red light therapy 3–5 times per week, and HBOT sessions 1–2 times per week.
+Each modality amplifies the others through distinct but synergistic mechanisms — the combined effect on mitochondrial efficiency, oxygen utilization, and neuroprotection is greater than the sum of parts."

 Frequently Asked Questions